NairaSarkis/Master-Thesis/README.md

 # **Naïra Sarkis/Master Thesis**
 In the following, further information on implemented tools and commands used in the bioinformatic analyses for my Master's Thesis is provided.
-All bioinformatic analyses have been performed performed on the HPC RRZK CHEOPS of the Regional Computing Centre (RRZK) of the University of Cologne, if not noted otherwise.
+All bioinformatic analyses have been performed on the HPC RRZK CHEOPS of the Regional Computing Centre (RRZK) of the University of Cologne, if not noted otherwise.

 Versions of implemented programs:
 ###Table